jeremytammik/moniwonig/index.md

 - waterproof seal between bathtub edge and bathroom wall
 - sealed edges around stove and sink working surfaces

-## done 2019-03-29
+## done 2019-04-02

+- shop
+    - flex diamantscheibe
+    - polymerdichtmasse
+    - light switch and light
+    - light bulb jeremy bedroom ceiling
 - received 11 tons of mutterboden earth and sand for hochbeet from kieswerk uhl
+- finish hochbeet front wall
 - replace tiles around bathtub
 - kachelfugenmoertel
 - reinstall the bathtub taps
+- seal bathtub edges with polymerdichtmasse
+- install kitchen lights

 ## <a name="todo-today"></a>todo today

-- finish hochbeet front wall
 - fill the hochbeet with earth and sand
-- seal bathtub edges with polymerdichtmasse
-- install kitchen lights
 - plan a cupboard with drying rack above sink
 - install the kitchen drawers and doors